modokleague/modokleague.github.io/participation.md

 - 🎯 Limited to ONE official attempt per difficulty
 - 📈 Your score = the highest-difficulty you defeat
 - 📚 Practice makes perfect - Revise your decks and practice unlimited times between attempts
+- 📊 Share the results from your practice rounds to contribute to league stats (and earn even more bragging rights)

 ---

 ## 📝 Registered vs Unregistered Participation

 ### 🌟 **Registered Kouples**
-*The VIP experience awaits!*
+How to participate in the official league draft

-- ⏰ Sign up before the registration deadline (don't snooze on this!)
+- ⏰ Sign up before the registration deadline (don't snooze!)
-- 🎭 Participate in the official league draft
-- 🦸‍♂️ Choose your heroes like a boss
-- ✨ Select your aspects with style
-- 🎁 Sometimes get bonus draft goodies!
+- 🎭 Friendly Neighbourhood and Gauntlet modes are both welcome!
+- 🎪 Submit as an unregistered kouple to play for fun with heroes and aspects other than those you drafted

 ### 🎪 **Unregistered Kouples**
-*Freedom fighters welcome!*
+How to participate outside of the official league draft

 - 🚀 Jump into the league action without the draft commitment
-- 🎨 Choose your own heroes and aspects (total creative control!)
 - 🎰 Try our season-specific draft simulator for that authentic draft experience
+- 🎨 OR choose your own heroes and aspects (total creative control!)
-- 🌈 All the fun, your way!
+- 🌈 Fun your way!

 ---